Sunday, 22nd March 2026, Lent 5

 [4] Ἐμὲ δεῖ ἐργάζεσθαι τὰ ἔργα: the pers. pron. Ἐμὲ at the head of the sentence is emphatic.
 Lit., ‘it is necessary/ obligatory for ME to work the (specific) works’, hence ‘I must perform, carry out the specific works (or tasks)’. ἐργάζομαι ἔργα in ancient Greek is used properly of farm work or other manual labour (cf. LSJ, s.v.). ἔργα = cognate acc. object.
 The phrase ἐργάζομαι ἔργα is frequent in LXX and NT (EDNT, p.
 48, s.v. ἐργάζομαι ).

 ἔρχεται νὺξ ὅτε οὐδεὶς δύναται ἐργάζεσθαι: the sentence follows on without connection to the preceding one; such absence of a conjunction (asyndeton) also occurs in Greek of earlier periods, and implies a causal connection to the preceding sentence.
-Thus: ‘(because) the night is coming…’ The present tense of the two vbs in this sentence represent ‘prophetic present’, which expresses a future certainty and is also found in cl.
+Thus: ‘(because) the night is coming…’ The present tense of the two vbs in this sentence represent a ‘prophetic present’, which expresses a future certainty and is also found in cl.
 Gk.
 (This type of future has been discussed in other comments.)

 [6] Ταῦτα εἰπὼν ἔπτυσε χαμαὶ καὶ ἐποίησε πηλὸν ἐκ τοῦ πτύσματος, καὶ ἐπέχρισε τὸν πηλὸν ἐπὶ τοὺς ὀφθαλμοὺς τοῦ τυφλοῦ: ἔπτυσε, aor., 2nd pers. sg., πτύω, absol., ‘I spit’ (cl.
 Greek); the verb is onomatopoieic (imitative) like the Engl. ‘spit’.